leeds-maths-pgr/leeds-maths-pgr.github.io/README.md

 [![GitHub Pages Deployment](https://github.com/leeds-maths-pgr/leeds-maths-pgr.github.io/actions/workflows/static.yml/badge.svg)](https://github.com/leeds-maths-pgr/leeds-maths-pgr.github.io/actions/workflows/static.yml)

 This holds the content for the Mathematics PGR site at the University of Leeds and handles the site upload via GitHub actions.
-Currently we do not support uploading assets such as images and PDFs, though we are working on this.

 ## Updating the website